pushtell/react-ab-test/README.md

   }
 });

-// Executed when the experiment is run var playSubscription = emitter.addPlayListener("My Example", function(experimentName, variantName){
+// Called when the experiment is displayed to the user. emitter.addPlayListener(function(experimentName, variantName){
-  console.log("Displaying experiment ‘example’ variant ‘" + variantName + "’");
+  console.log("Displaying experiment ‘" + experimentName + "’ variant ‘" + variantName + "’");
 });

-// Executed when a 'win' is emitted, in this case by emitter.emitWin("My Example") var winSubscription = emitter.addWinListener("My Example", function(experimentName, variantName){
+// Called when a 'win' is emitted, in this case by emitter.emitWin() emitter.addWinListener(function(experimentName, variantName){
-  console.log("Experiment ‘example’ variant ‘" + variantName + "’ was clicked on");
+  console.log("Variant ‘" + variantName + "’ of experiment ‘" + experimentName + "’ was clicked");
 });

 ```